-The Workgroup discussed including a specification that an Independent Living Donor Advocate (ILDA) must be present for the donor's re-evaluation.39 The Committee ultimately agreed that this specification was not necessary, as the requirement for an ILDA to present for any evaluation for donation, as written Policy 14.2: Independent Living Donor Advocate (ILDA) Requirements, encompasses re-evaluation.
+The Workgroup discussed including a specification that an Independent Living Donor Advocate (ILDA) must be present for the donor's re-evaluation.
+The Committee ultimately agreed that this specification was not necessary, as the requirement for an ILDA to present for any evaluation for donation, as written Policy 14.2: Independent Living Donor Advocate (ILDA) Requirements, encompasses re-evaluation.

-Policy Development Considerations
+Policy Considerations

-The proposed donor re-evaluation requirement will impact and potentially benefit a good portion of candidate-donor pairs in the OPTN KPDPP program.
+The proposed donor re-evaluation requirement will impact and potentially benefit around half of candidate-donor pairs in the OPTN KPDPP program.
 Variability in time to transplant is influenced by a number of patient factors, such as blood type and sensitization.
-Currently, about 38 percent of OPTN KPDPP candidates are highly sensitized, and have a calculated panel reactive antibody (CPRA) score of 80 percent or greater.
+Currently, about 45 percent of OPTN KPDPP candidates are highly sensitized, and have a calculated panel reactive antibody (CPRA) score of 80 percent or greater.
 Due to their sensitization, these candidates are medically compatible with fewer donors, and as a result, wait longer to find a match.
-As of November 2022, about 59 percent of eligible candidate donor pairs were still waiting after one year, and 38 percent were still waiting after two years in the OPTN KPDPP.40 Based on this data, the proposed donor re-evaluation requirement may impact about 59 percent of candidate and donor pairs, and will provide benefit across all participants in the KPD system, as overall match quality is increased, with implications for increased likelihood of match success.
+As of April 2023, about 56 percent of eligible candidate donor pairs were still waiting after one year, and 36 percent were still waiting after two years in the OPTN KPDPP.
+Based on this data, the proposed donor re-evaluation requirement may impact about 56 percent of candidate and donor pairs, and will provide benefit across all participants in the KPD system, as overall match quality is increased, with implications for increased likelihood of match success.